Air Force Dining-In, Dining-Out Planning Guide

 - Publish a detailed agenda and prepare a recommended guest list.
 Distribution and content should be determined by the president.

-- Ensure hat/coat checker is available.
+- Ensure a hat/coat checker is available.

-- After the dining-in, prepare letters of appreciation for the President’s signature to the guest of honor and others who rendered service.
+- After the dining-in, prepare letters of appreciation for the president’s signature to the guest of honor and others who rendered service.

 - Ensure formal invitations to all guests are mailed out at least four weeks prior to the event.

 - Establish procedures for taking RSVPs.

 - Assist in determining the seating arrangement for the head table.

 - Brief the escort officers on specific protocol requirements relating to the guests.